Submitty/submitty.github.io/_docs/instructor/assignment_preparation/submission_version_control.md

 _TODO:_

-### Externally Instructor-Created, Student Forked Repositories with Assignments in Subdirectories (e.g Gitlab)
+### External, Instructor-Created, Student Forked Repositories with Assignments in Subdirectories (e.g Gitlab)

 ## _This example will be using a locally hosted Gitlab server._